‘Bold And The Beautiful’ Spoilers For Monday, August 6: Liam Confronts Steffy About Proposing To Hope [Video]

 “Without arguments, without fighting, it just all magically fell into place.”

-Bold and the Beautiful spoiler clip shows an incredulous Brooke questioning what her daughter is telling her.
+The Bold and the Beautiful spoiler clip shows an incredulous Brooke questioning what her daughter is telling her.
 It seems as if she cannot believe that Steffy willingly gave Liam to Hope.
-Hope’s joy is effervescent and she will tell her mother that there were no tears or angry words, and that Steffy just decided that she was the right woman for Liam.
+Hope’s joy is effervescent and she will tell her mother that there were no tears or angry words and that Steffy just decided that she was the right woman for Liam.
 Hope couldn’t be more thrilled to become Liam’s wife and that her child’s father will now be her husband.

 In the meantime, there is one person who is less than happy that Steffy proposed to Hope on his behalf.
-When Hope leaves the office, Bold and the Beautiful spoilers promise that Liam will confront his ex about the decision that she chose to thrust upon him.
+When Hope leaves the office, The Bold and the Beautiful spoilers promise that Liam will confront his ex about the decision that she chose to thrust upon him.

 “That decision, that one, needed to be mine.”